lirm/aeron-go/archive/README.md

 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?
 Mock?
 Add jars to repo and fetch?

+Are there any Packets bigger than MTU requiring fragment assembly?
+ * Errors *could* conceivably be artbitrarily long strings but this is a) unlikely, b) not currently the case.

 Backlog
 ===

+Simplest straight line basic recorded publisher and basic subscriber

 Ephemeral port usage

-Simplest straight line basic recorded publisher and basic subscriber
+The archive state is bogus

-Now up to 58 FIXMEs
+58 FIXMEs

 AuthConnect, Challenge/Response